l2ol33rt/SCALE_network_public/SCALE15x/network-proposal.md

 # Network Proposal
 ##Router/Internet connection
 We will get the internet access from the upstream isp using fiber.
 This would connect to pfsense based router.
 The wan connection will probably be rj45 copper but since I have not see wan connection or server that is going to house pfsense I can't be fore sure.
 The pfsense will do all of the WAN based routing, NAT, ipv6 tunnel end point, and intervlan router.
 If server has more than 2 NICs this vlan traffic will be split on to different lan NICs.
 If the server only has 2 nic this all vlans will trunked on a single interface.
-A squid proxy will be using on this hardware too since it will be the default gateway for the network but the cache files from will be stored on another server.
-Squid will be setup as a transparent proxy so that no client setup will need to be done.
 The pfsense router would be housed if possible in the same location as the upstream isp hand off.
 If not then the WAN connection will we connected to a core switched and brought up to NOC as a vlan to meet the pfsense router.

 ##Switches